AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 ## What makes a good conditioning exercise?

-The original article used a useful filter.

-Keep it.

 For high-intensity conditioning, an exercise is often easier to program when it:

 * is simple to execute